shivDwd/W-LSTMix/README.md

 ---
 ## 📬 Contact

-For any queries, please contact Pandarasamy Arjunan (samy@iisc.ac.in) or raise an issue in the repository.
+For any queries, please contact Shivam DWivedi (dshivam@iisc.ac.in) or raise an issue in the repository.

 ---